MetaMask/SIPs/SIPS/sip-3.md

 Deciding what information to show before a user is prompted to sign a transaction and furthermore deciding which information is critical is a difficult problem.
 It may even be user-dependant.
 Similarly to how SIP-2 allows snaps to expand the keyrings that MetaMask support, this SIP aims to expand the options the user is given in which information they see before signing a transaction.

-The current MetaMask extension already has a "transaction insights" feature that does transaction simulation and shows the result to the user.
+The current MetaMask extension already has a "transaction insights" feature that does transaction decoding and shows the result to the user.
 This SIP aims to expand on this feature, allowing the community to build snaps that provide **any form of "insight"** into a transaction.
 This insight will be shown in the MetaMask UI alongside any official insight provided by MetaMask itself.

 ## Specification